md5sam/Falcon2Fastg/README.md

 (colors are random)
 * Edges represent the overlaps between reads found by FALCON (better viewed in the zoomed-in image below)
-* Only the edges used in the string graph ("G" flagged in sg_edges_list) were used for this visualization.
+* Only the edges used in the string graph ("G" flagged in sg_edges_list) are used by Falcon2Fastg to produce the output file.